 Gary P. Bartosiewicz

-Gary P. Bartosiewicz, a partner at Lennon, Miller & Bartosiewicz, P.L.C. graduated from Wayne State University Law School, and began his practice of law in Kalamazoo, in 1978.
+Gary P. Bartosiewicz, a partner at Lennon, Miller, Taylor & Bartosiewicz, P.L.C. graduated from Wayne State University Law School, and began his practice of law in Kalamazoo, in 1978.

 Gary has handled a wide variety of cases, including products liability, premises liability, automobile accidents, real estate broker liability, attorney malpractice, medical malpractice, employment issues, school district liability, contractor liability, and Federal Civil Rights cases.